-Are Men Smarter Than Women?
+Are Men Better Than Women At Tech?

-Not really.
-Are they naturally better at technology information?
-Not necessarily, no. We’ve come a long way when it comes to men and women being able to do the same job, but we still seem to have a long way to go in some areas.
+There are so many women dominating industries like music, business, and more, but you rarely hear about Boss Ladies in the tech industry.
+We’ve come a long way when it comes to men and women being able to do the same job or have equal opportunities, but we still seem to have a long way to go.

 Why Don’t More Females Consider a Career In Tech?

-1. Teasing in Early Years
+1. Teasing In Early Years

 It was a pretty distinctive memory of how different the tech program was in middle school compared to how it was by the time we were about to graduate high school.
 A lot of those girls gave up on the program to do more ‘girly’ things.

-All the tech-savvy in movies like Iron Man have been portraying men as the lead.
+All the tech-savvy movies like Iron Man have been portraying men as the lead.
 Now it’s time to show more of wonder women.